Alexander Mathis: Career and research

-After completing his PhD, Mathis went in 2013 as a postdoctoral fellow to work under the mentor-ship of Prof. Venkatesh N. Murthy at the Department of Molecular and Cellular Biology at Harvard University.
+After completing his PhD, Mathis went in 2013 as a postdoctoral fellow to work under the mentorship of Prof. Venkatesh N. Murthy at the Department of Molecular and Cellular Biology at Harvard University.
 In addition, in 2015, he joined the research group of Prof. Matthias Bethge at the Bernstein Center for Computational Neuroscience in Tübingen and the University of Tübingen in Germany.
 His postdoctoral research positions were funded by a DFG postdoctoral fellowship and a Marie-Curie fellowship.

 Mathis conducted research in odor-guided navigation, social behaviors, motor learning, and the cocktail party problem.
 He employed deep learning methods and experimentally testable computational models to study animal behavior and neural data.
 He has developed tools such as DeepLabCut and DeepDraw to accurately measure animal and human behavior.
-He is one of the initiators and developers of the open-source research tool DeepLabCut with his spouse Mackenzie Weygandt Mathis that estimates animal postures via computer vision and machine learning.
+He is one of the initiators and developers of the open-source research tool DeepLabCut that estimates animal postures via computer vision and machine learning.
 Mathis has also created models and theories on adaptive behavior, in particular on motor control and sensorimotor transformations.
 Several publications appeared during this research period, including the highly cited paper "DeepLabCut: markerless pose estimation of user-defined body parts with deep learning" by Mathis et al. published in 2018 in Nature Neuroscience.

 In August 2020, he moved as an assistant professor to the École polytechnique fédérale de Lausanne (EPFL) in Switzerland where he started his own research laboratory "the Mathis Group", dedicated to research at the intersection of computational neuroscience and machine learning.
 The Mathis Group is committed to enhancing machine learning tools for animal behavior analysis and to developing of neural network models of sensorimotor representation.
+The group has made significant contributions to understanding proprioception, highlighting that task-driven models can reproduce neural population dynamics along the proprioceptive pathway and that task-driven models are also subject to proprioceptive illusions.
+This research has garnered public attention, including coverage on Radio France discussing how artificial neurons help understand body perception.

-His research was featured in The Atlantic, Nature, and Quanta Magazine.
+His research was also featured in The Atlantic, Nature, and Quanta Magazine.